Multiple-output packages

 The reduction effects could be instead achieved by building the parts in completely separate derivations.
 That would often additionally reduce build-time closures, but it tends to be much harder to write such derivations, as build systems typically assume all parts are being built at once.
 This compromise approach of single source package producing multiple binary packages is also utilized often by rpm and deb.

-A number of attributes can be used to work with a derivation with multiple outputs.
-The attribute outputs is a list of strings, which are the names of the outputs.
+is a list of strings, which are the names of the outputs.
 For each of these names, an identically named attribute is created, corresponding to that output.
-The attribute meta.outputsToInstall is used to determine the default set of outputs to install when using the derivation name unqualified.
+The attribute meta.outputsToInstall

 Installing a split package

-When installing a package with multiple outputs, the package’s meta.outputsToInstall attribute determines which outputs are actually installed. meta.outputsToInstall is a list whose default installs binaries and the associated man pages.
+is a list whose default installs binaries and the associated man pages.
 The following sections describe ways to install different outputs.

 Selecting outputs to install via NixOS

-NixOS provides two ways to select the outputs to install for packages listed in environment.systemPackages:
+NixOS provides two ways to select the outputs to install for packages listed in environment.systemPackages

-• The configuration option environment.extraOutputsToInstall is appended to each package’s meta.outputsToInstall attribute to determine the outputs to install.
-It can for example be used to install info documentation or debug symbols for all packages.
+attribute to determine the outputs to install.
+It can for example be used to installinfo

 Selecting outputs to install via nix-env

-nix-env lacks an easy way to select the outputs to install.
-When installing a package, nix-env always installs the outputs listed in meta.outputsToInstall, even when the user explicitly selects an output.
+lacks an easy way to select the outputs to install.
+When installing a package, nix-env

 Warning